genbing99/MTSN-Spot-ME-MaE/README.md

 # MTSN-Spot-ME-MaE

-This is the code repository for the submitted paper <b>MTSN: A Multi-Temporal Stream Network for Spotting Facial Macro- and Micro-Expression with Hard and Soft Pseudo-labels</b>.
+This is the code repository for the FME 2022 accepted paper: <br>
+<b>MTSN: A Multi-Temporal Stream Network for Spotting Facial Macro- and Micro-Expression with Hard and Soft Pseudo-labels</b>.

 ## Test on MEGC 2022 unseen datasets